4.10.9 Workpaper System and Case File Assembly

 2. Compliance Evaluation print out.
 See IRM 4.10.16.1.2.5, Completion of the Compliance Evaluation Screen.

-6. A copy of an executed Form 872-T, Notice of Termination of Special Consent to Extend the Time to Assess Tax, mailed to or received from the taxpayer must be attached to the back of the first page of the tax return to which it applies.
-See IRM 25.6.22.7.1.6, Location of Executed Form 872-T.
+6. Copy of an executed Form 872-T, Notice of Termination of Special Consent to Extend the Time to Assess Tax Attributable to Partnership Items - must be attached to the back of the first page of the tax return to which it applies.
+See IRM 25.6.22.7.1.6, Location of Executed Form 872-T in Case File.

-7. Form 56, Notice Concerning Fiduciary Relationship — staple to reverse of the first page of the tax return.
+7. Form 56, Notice Concerning Fiduciary Relationship — stapled to reverse of the first page of the tax return

-9. Form 2848, Power of Attorney and Declaration of Representative —staple to reverse of the first page of the tax return.
+9. Form 2848, Power of Attorney and Declaration of Representative, or copy of CAF record (IDRS CC CFINK) —stapled to reverse of the first page of the tax return

-12. Form 1045, Application for Tentative Refund, or Form 1139, Corporation Application for Tentative Refund —staple to tax return giving rise to tentative carryback adjustment.
+12. Form 1045, Application for Tentative Refund, or Form 1139, Corporation Application for Tentative Refund —stapled to the tax return giving rise to tentative carryback adjustment.
 Attach a copy of Form 1045 or Form 1139 to each carryback/carryforward year.

-14. A photocopy of requests (e.g., Form 5345-D, Examination Request-ERCS (Examination Returns Control System) Users , Form 5346, or Form 5354, Examination Request Non-Master File) using the following source codes must be attached to the returns as a permanent record:
+14. Copy of requests (e.g., Form 5345-D, Examination Request-ERCS (Examination Returns Control System) Users; Form 5346, Examination Information Report; or Form 5354, Examination Request Non-Master File) using source code 45 (reference and information return), source code 60 (examination information report), or source code 99 (other)

-15. Form 5546, Return Charge Out Sheet, and applicable transcripts.
+15. Form 5546, Examination Return Charge-Out Sheet, and applicable transcripts

 Mailing Cases

-2. Each case should be secured with a rubber band or strap.
-All related cases should be grouped together with rubber bands, straps, or boxed together, as appropriate.
+2. Each case folder should be secured with a rubber band or strap.
+All related case folders should be grouped together with rubber bands, straps, or boxed together, as appropriate.